 |Font Size 2..64|

-Font EncoderThe QR Code Barcode Font package in ConnectCode comes bundled with a Font Encoder that allows you to encode the barcode quickly and easily.
-This is useful if you like to encode a single barcode to be pasted into your brochure, on packaging or product items.
-The Encoder supports all parameters as described in the sections above.
+Font EncoderThe QR Code Barcode Font package in ConnectCode comes bundled with a Font Encoder that allows you quickly and easily encode the barcode.
+This is useful if you like to encode a single barcode and paste it into your brochure, on the packaging, or product items.
+The Encoder supports all parameters, as described in the sections above.

-The Error Level and Mask are parameters that are supported (see previous section for detailed description)..
+The Error Level and Mask parameters are supported (see the previous section for detailed description).